For the 2026 school year, there are 2 community colleges serving 8,566 students in Morris County County, New Jersey.

 There are 2 community colleges serving 8,566 students in Morris County, NJ.

-What is community college acceptance rate in Morris County, NJ?
+What is the community college acceptance rate in Morris County, NJ?

 The average community college acceptance rate in New Jersey is 76% (compared to national acceptance rates).

-How diverse are community college in Morris County, NJ?
+How diverse are community colleges in Morris County, NJ?

 Community colleges in Morris County, NJ have approximately 52% minority enrollment, with the majority being Hispanic.